agiannotti/InquirED-PT/README.md

 ## What I Learned

-This project was a great opportunity to get familiar with Redux toolkit documentation, TypeScript, and form validation using react-hook-forms
+This project was a great opportunity to get more familiar with Redux toolkit documentation, TypeScript, and form validation using react-hook-forms

 ## Areas for improvement